wedeling/EasySurrogate/L96_Quantized_Softmax.md

 ![alt text](https://github.com/wedeling/EasySurrogate/blob/phys_D/tests/movies/qsn.gif)

 + `predict` (Boolean): use the QSN to replace the subgrid-scale term of the L96 system.
+Only the large scale X equation is solved.
 + `store` (Boolean): store the prediction results
 + `make_movie_pred`: make a movie of the *prediction* for one spatial point.
 Example shown below, which shows eventual divergence of the data and prediction trajectories due to the chaotic nature of L96.